lauraursu/SaaS_comparison/README.md

 * error message on form if not number
 * take me home when clicking on the logo
 * make the links on index work
+* on half screen the caroousel text is too big